-The refrigerant gas continues into the air-cooled condenser.
+The refrigerant gas Flows through the Discharge line and continues into the air-cooled condenser.
 When operating with the air-cooled condenser active, air flowing across the coil fins and tubes cools the gas to saturation temperature.
 By removing latent heat, the gas condenses to a high pressure/high temperature liquid and flows to the receiver which stores the additional charge necessary for low temperature operation.